PRESS RELEASE – 13/03/2023

-“After years of developing, building, flying and testing the Axe EVTOL prototype, the Axe two-seat private EVTOL is now in series production with manned test flights in a few months.
-We are delighted to now go public at the world class forum of Farnborough International, where we will be the only manufacturer of sustainable private vertical take-off and landing aircraft.”
+“After years of developing, building, flying and testing the Axe EVTOL prototype, we are delighted to now go public at the world class forum of Farnborough International, where we will be the only manufacturer of sustainable private vertical take-off and landing aircraft.”

 – Jaap Rademaker, CCO, Skyfly

 “We are thrilled that Farnborough International has recognised Skyfly’s role in shaping a more sustainable, environmentally-responsible future for the aviation industry.
-We cannot wait to show off the Axe EVTOL to the public for the first time.”
+We cannot wait to show off the Axe EVTOL to the public.”

 – Adam Landau, Press & Communications, Skyfly